Native Parser

 - More suitable for network transmission and storage, especially for text primarily in

-ascii. - Commonly used in web pages,
+ASCII. - Commonly used in web pages,

-jsonfiles, and other scenarios.
+JSONfiles, and other scenarios.

 Fixed or Variable Length Encoding:

-utf-16 typically uses 2 bytes to represent most commonly used characters, but for certain special characters (such as emojis), it may require 4 bytes.
+UTF-16 typically uses 2 bytes to represent most commonly used characters, but for certain special characters (such as emojis), it may require 4 bytes.

 2 bytes: Characters within theBMPrange (U+0000toU+FFFF, excluding surrogate pairs).4 bytes: Characters beyond theBMP(U+10000toU+10FFFF), using two16-bit units (called surrogate pairs).

-Not Compatible with ascii:
+Not Compatible with ASCII:

 Encoding Efficiency:

-- High efficiency for characters within the BMP range (such as most Chinese, Japanese) (2 bytes per character).
+BMPrange (such as most Chinese, Japanese) (2 bytes per character). - Low efficiency for

-- Similar efficiency to UTF-8 for supplementary plane characters (requires 4 bytes).
+UTF-8for supplementary plane characters (requires 4 bytes).

 Use Cases: